jeremyleung521/LPATH/docs/usage.rst

 Extract
 _______
 In this step, we will identify any successful transitions in the trajectory.
-We will be looking at the C7:sub:`eq` to C7:sub:`ax` transition.
+We will be looking at the C7\ :sub:`eq` to C7\ :sub:`ax` transition.
 Since we already read in the data every 100 frames with ``--stride 100`` in `discretize`, we do not need to use ``--stride`` again.
 If you want to include in extra features for reassignment later on (i.e. in ``match``), use the ``--feature-stride 100`` option.

 1. From the command line, run the following::